 A JSON is an open-standard file and data interchange format that uses human-readable text to store and transmit data objects - including attribute–value pairs and arrays.

-- Also known as a task or VM.
+- Also known as a task.
 Technically, a task is the element of a WDL that defines a command-line script plus a Docker image that will execute on the cloud backend.
 Once launched, a job is an instance of a task running on a VM.
 In practice, the terms are used interchangeably.

 - Google Cloud Platform APIs are how Terra communicates with the Google Cloud execution engine (i.e. VMs).